nlesc-nano/Tutorials/docs/2_fitting.rst

     Here we need to optimize the sigma parameters for the all pair interactions of interest (provided with the corresponding `atom pairs <https://manual.cp2k.org/trunk/CP2K_INPUT/FORCE_EVAL/MM/FORCEFIELD/NONBONDED/LENNARD-JONES.html#list_ATOMS>`_): the ion-ion interactions inside the nanocrystal core (eg. Cs-Cs) and the acetate anchoring group-core ions interactions (eg. O2D2-Cs).
-    The initial parameters for these pairs are obtained from the DFT trajectory by mean of a small python script:
+    The initial parameters for these pairs are obtained from the DFT trajectory by means of a small python script:

     .. code:: python